eoinkelly/notes/c/c-refresher.md

     1. the part of memory where memory is allocated for the variable.
     2. how long the allocation continues to exist
 1. `auto`
+    * there is an `auto` keyword but it is not commonly used
-    * default storage class - if you omit a storage class when declaring a variable then `auto` is used.
+    * is the default storage class - if you omit a storage class when declaring a variable then `auto` is used.
-    * `auto` variables are allocated when you enter a function and deallocated when you exit it.
+    * `auto` variables are allocated when you enter a block and deallocated when you exit it.
+    * access restricted to the block in which they are declared as well as any nested blocks
     * also know as local variables
 2. `static`
     * like `auto` they are scoped to the function they are declared in